codewithkyle/munched/docs/intros/blazor.md

 # Blazor at a glance

-Blazor is a framework for building interactive client-side web UI with .NET:
+Blazor is a framework for building interactive client-side web UI with .NET.

-- Write code in C# instead of JavaScript.
-- Leverage the existing .NET ecosystem of .NET libraries.
-- Benefit from .NET's performance, reliability, and security.

 ## Components